 - Items associated with digital communications such as computer mouse pads and flash drives

-- Items that enhance health and comfort of recipients such as first aid kits
+- Items that enhance the health and comfort of recipients such as first aid kits

 However, successful promotion campaigns don’t happen by chance.
-To realize goals, promotional products programs must be carefully planned, taking into consideration the audience, budget and, of course, the ultimate result to be gained.
+To realize goals, promotional product programs must be carefully planned, taking into consideration the audience, budget and, of course, the ultimate result to be gained.